Neurology and Neurosurgery

 An endocrinologist may recommend medication to treat pituitary tumors that cause hormonal or metabolic fluctuations.
 Pituitary tumors can decrease endocrine function, which can result in abnormally low levels of certain hormones.
 Some medications can help to replace these hormones.

-One particular type of pituitary tumor called a prolactinoma can over secrete a hormone called prolactin.
+One pituitary tumor called prolactinoma can secrete too much of a hormone called prolactin.
 A medication that can eliminate the tumor is usually the best treatment for prolactinoma.

 Traditional pituitary tumor surgery required neurosurgeons to perform a craniotomy; they had to make a large incision and temporarily remove a piece of the skull to access the tumor.